Software Testing Knowledge Base

 AppDynamics

-AppDynamics is an easy-to-setup tool for analyzing, optimizing, and predicting bottlenecks in complex information systems.
-It uses an innovative approach that integrates different applications into a single reliable solution.
-AppDynamics allows determining the exact origin of performance issues.
+AppDynamics, now part of Cisco, is an enterprise-grade tool for analyzing, optimizing, and predicting bottlenecks in complex information systems.
+It uses a CPU core-based licensing model and integrates different applications into a single monitoring solution.
+AppDynamics allows determining the exact origin of performance issues and is best suited for large enterprises with complex architectures.

 Pricing: